-2) Of those who have not had an opportunity for salvation at the end of the millennium, 3) and Of the unregenerate wicked before the lake of fire.
+2) Of those who have not had an opportunity for salvation, at the end of the millennium, and

 Jesus spoke of only two classes of people as arising simultaneously from the grave.
 He said, “Those who have done good will rise to live, and those who have done evil will rise to be condemned” (John 5:29).

-God will see us through all our trials, bring his people into their inheritance and vanquish all the wicked.
-That’s what we really need to know.
+God will see us through all our trials, bring his people into their inheritance and defeat all the wicked.
+That’s what we need to know.
 We can speculate about the specific details of how all this will come about, but we should not turn speculation into dogmatic statements of doctrine.
 What we can know for sure is that God loves all people and he will save for eternal life all who come to him in trust and love.

-What is the fate, then, of those who appear not to have heard the gospel of salvation?
+What is the fate of people who appear not to have heard the gospel of salvation?
 Jesus said of any village that rejected him and the disciples: “It will be more bearable for Sodom and Gomorrah on the day of judgment than for that town” (Matthew 10:15).
 Jesus also stated the same thing about Tyre and Sidon when speaking of two Jewish towns whose people failed to repent after seeing his miracles (Matthew 11:22).
 This is an indication that even those who might be deemed by human judgment as the “worst” of humanity will arise in the judgment and receive mercy.

-But we do teach that all humans will be judged on the same basis as we are.
+All humans will be judged on the same basis as we are.
 That is, they will be judged by their response to Jesus Christ, the only name by which we may be saved.
 The church’s statement on “Eternal Judgment” in its Statement of Beliefs says the following on this important matter:

 At the end of the age, God will gather all the living and the dead before the heavenly throne of Christ for judgment.
 The righteous will receive eternal glory, and the wicked will be condemned to the lake of fire.
 In Christ the Lord makes gracious and just provision for all, even for those who at death appear not to have believed the gospel.

-Our previous teaching on the idea of three resurrections was too specific and dogmatic, but the main point regarding God’s gift of salvation in Christ is still true.
+The idea of three resurrections is too specific, but the main point regarding God’s gift of salvation in Christ is true.
 God will ensure that everyone is given a fair opportunity to hear and respond to the gospel of salvation in Christ.
-God’s intent toward all human beings is summarized in John 3:16: “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
+God’s intent toward all human beings is summarized in John 3:16: “God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”

 Second, we are not dogmatic about successive resurrections and time periods.
 Instead, we emphasize the fairness and love of God, that there is a resurrection, and that all people who ever lived will have an opportunity to stand before our Lord and believe in him for salvation.